Miguel Rojas Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 19th in the league with a collective 8.5 strikeouts per nine innings.
+- The Pirates pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

 - The Pirates' 4.33 team ERA ranks 18th across all league pitching staffs.

-- Pirates pitchers combine to give up 81 home runs (one per game), the second-fewest in the league.
+- Pirates pitchers combine to surrender 82 home runs (one per game), the second-fewest in baseball.

-- The Pirates are sending Keller (9-3) to make his 18th start of the season as he looks for his 10th victory.
-He is 9-3 with a 3.34 ERA and 118 strikeouts through 105 2/3 innings pitched.

-- In his last time out on Wednesday, the right-hander threw six innings against the San Diego Padres, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.